 In the case of reversible pulpitis, once the cause of inflammation is removed, the pulp returns to its healthy state.
 Left untreated, irreversible pulpitis occurs, resulting from severe inflammation of the pulp which is extremely painful.
 Over time, the pulp becomes necrotic (dies), and pain subsides.

-The cause of endodontic disease in cats is usually a dental fracture which exposes the pulp, although caries and advanced periodontal disease can also be causes.
+The cause of endodontic disease in cats is usually a dental fracture which exposes the pulp, although caries and advanced periodontal disease can also cause endodontic disease.
 Bacteria from the mouth gain access to the exposed area causing infection.
 Upper canine teeth are especially predisposed to trauma .
 Bacteria can descend to the root causing an abscess.

 - Pain when the pulp is first exposed, this can include reluctance to eat and drooling.

 - Once a tooth abscess develops facial swelling, fever and some abscesses may form an open draining tract.